bluekornchips/send-to-slack/README.md

   bash -s -- --prefix /tmp/send-to-slack/bin
 ```

-After installation, add the prefix to your PATH if needed:
+After installation, add the prefix to your PATH if needed (when run as root the default `/usr/local/bin` is already on PATH):

 ```bash
 export PATH="${HOME}/.local/bin:${PATH}"